aimms/documentation/cdm/impl.rst

   * store the changes between these two in the *delta-out* shadow identifiers
   * detect whether there are conflicts in the values stored in *delta-in* and *delta-out* identifiers
-  * if so, apply the conflict resolution method identified by :token:`cdm::SelectedConflictResolutionMethod` to resolve the conflicts.
+  * if so, apply the conflict resolution method identified by ``cdm::SelectedConflictResolutionMethod`` to resolve the conflicts.
 This will lead to a *sub-collection* of the original tuples in the *delta-in-revision* identifiers still having a non-zero value, these tuples represent the tuples for which the conflict resolution method indicated that the remote change should prevail over the local change.
 If there was no data conflict, this will be true for all tuples passed from the CDM service.
 * Finally, set all actual values to the value stored in the *delta-in* identifiers for all tuples for which the *delta-in-revision* identifier holds a non-zero value.

 As a result, the actual identifiers will still hold the local changes for all tuples where the conflict resolution method selected decided to let the local changes prevail over the remote changes.